ajitid/flask-minimal-starter/README.md

 Uses Pipenv

 _(If you know about Poetry then) preferably use Poetry over Pipenv.
-If at the time of reading Poetry isn't able to detect dotenv, then you may need to install python-dotenv and load `.env` file properties in src/config.py using this library._
+If at the time of reading Poetry isn't able to detect dotenv, then you may need to install python-dotenv and load `.env` file properties at top of src/config.py using this library._

 ## Setup for usage